nickbobolea/flow-header/README.md

 The Initial Condition (IC) and Boundary Conditions (BC) are contained in the `0.orig` folder as individual dictionary files for each field.

+#### Velocity

+The IC and BC for the velocity field, [m/s], are contained in the `0.orig/U` dictionary file.
+The fluid domain initial velocity is set by the `internalField` keyword to a uniform value of 0 m/s.

+`inlet1` and `inlet2` are defined as patch type `patch` in the `refinementSurfaces` sub-dictionary of `system/snappyHexMeshDict` dictionary file.
+The boundary condition type is set to `fixedValue` which defines a constant inlet uniform velocity whose magnitude is case specific.

+`outlet` is defined as patch type `patch` in the `refinementSurfaces` sub-dictionary of `system/snappyHexMeshDict` dictionary file.
+The boundary condition type is set to `pressureInletOutletVelocity` which defines a zero-gradient condition for flow out the fluid domain.

+`shell` is defined as patch type `wall` in the `refinementSurfaces` sub-dictionary of `system/snappyHexMeshDict` dictionary file.
+The boundary condition type is set to `fixedValue` of 0 m/s.

+#### Pressure

+The IC and BC for the pressure field, [Pa], are contained in the `0.orig/p` dictionary file.
+The fluid domain initial pressure is set by the `internalField` keyword to a uniform value of 0 Pa.

+The boundary condition type for `inlet1`, `inlet2` and `shell` is set to `zeroGradient`.
+The boundary condition type for `outlet` is set to `totalPressure` and the pressure magnitude is set by the `p0` keyword.

+#### Pseudo Hydrostatic Pressure

+The IC and BC for the pseudo hydrostatic pressure field, [Pa], are contained in the `0.orig/p_rgh` dictionary file.
+The fluid domain initial pseudo hydrostatic pressure is set by the `internalField` keyword to a uniform value of 0 Pa.

+The boundary condition type for `inlet1`, `inlet2` and `shell` is set to `zeroGradient`.
+The boundary condition type for `outlet` is set to `prghTotalPressure` and the pseudo hydrostatic pressure magnitude is set by the `p0` keyword.

+#### Temperature

+The IC and BC for the temperature field, [K], are contained in the `0.orig/T` dictionary file.
+The fluid domain initial temperature is set by the `internalField` keyword to a uniform value of 300 K.

+The boundary condition type for `outlet` and `shell` is set to `zeroGradient`.
+The boundary condition type for `inlet1` and `inlet2` is set to `fixedValue` hich defines a constant inlet temperature whose magnitude is case specific.

+#### Turbulent Thermal Diffusivity

+The IC and BC for the turbulent thermal diffusivity field, [kg/(m-s)], are contained in the `0.orig/alphat` dictionary file.
+The fluid domain initial turbulent thermal diffusivity is set by the `internalField` keyword to a uniform value of 0 [kg/(m-s)].

+The boundary condition type for `inlet1`, `inlet2` and `outlet` is set to `calculated`.
+The boundary condition type for `shell` is set to `compressible::alphatJayatillekeWallFunction` which provides a thermal wall function for turbulent thermal diffusivity based on the Jayatilleke model.

 Discuss the `g` file

 ### Thermophysical Models and Data